MicrosoftDocs/winrt-api/windows.ui.core/coreindependentinputsource.md

 # Windows.UI.Core.CoreIndependentInputSource

 ## -description

-Surfaces core input API for interoperation scenarios.
+Surfaces core input APIs for interoperation scenarios.

 ## -remarks

 Create an instance of this class by calling [SwapChainBackgroundPanel.CreateCoreIndependentInputSource](../windows.ui.xaml.controls/swapchainbackgroundpanel_createcoreindependentinputsource_467679991.md) or [SwapChainPanel.CreateCoreIndependentInputSource](../windows.ui.xaml.controls/swapchainpanel_createcoreindependentinputsource_467679991.md).

 The CoreIndependentInputSource class enables an app to handle input and rendering independent of the XAML UI thread, because you're intentionally providing the input processing logic on a background thread.
 You must call [CreateCoreIndependentInputSource](../windows.ui.xaml.controls/swapchainpanel_createcoreindependentinputsource_467679991.md) from a non-UI thread, otherwise the [CreateCoreIndependentInputSource](../windows.ui.xaml.controls/swapchainpanel_createcoreindependentinputsource_467679991.md) method call will fail.